 New York is one of 20 states where sports betting is legal in the United States.
+This page covers New York sports betting in detail.

 History Behind Legalized Sports Betting in New York State